Regardless of the type of water you plan on paddling, no decision is more important than selecting the right kayak.

 On the water, most designs can handle windy and choppy conditions, though the various weights and stability designs of individual boats means there’s a wide range when it comes to speed, maneuverability, and tracking.

-Inflatable vs Hard-Sided Kayak
+Inflatable vs Hard-Sided Kayaks for beginners

 This will probably be the first decision you make.
 Inflatable kayaks are not as delicate or tippy as their reputation suggests and they’re almost always cheaper than hard-sided kayaks.